-Dermot J. O'Brien serves as Chief Human Resources Officer for Automatic Data Processing, Inc. (ADP) and is a member of the company’s Executive Committee.
-Dermot joined ADP in 2012 and leads the company's global Human Capital Management (HCM) strategy, with a particular focus on nurturing a high performance and engagement culture.
+Dermot J. O'Brien serves as Chief Transformation Officer for ADP and is a member of the company’s Executive Committee.
+Dermot joined ADP in 2012 and leads the company's efforts to reposition itself for future success by accelerating its focus on delivering a best-in-class experience to clients and associates.

-Since joining ADP, Dermot has been driving the alignment of the company’s people strategy to its business strategy, including reorganizing the business structure and leadership; creating a consistent global center-led service delivery structure within a matrix framework; redefined ADP’s total compensation philosophy and framework to support a strong performance and reward culture while engaging the entire global associate base; experimenting with innovative approaches to leadership assessment, development and impact; working with ADP's Innovation Lab to develop market-viable enabling technology; and annually increasing the diversity of the organization and leadership.
+Before assuming his current role in 2018, Dermot served as ADP’s Chief Human Resources Officer (CHRO) for five years, and has been a key driver of aligning the company’s people strategy with its business strategy.
+This includes reorganizing the business structure and leadership; creating a consistent, global center-led service delivery structure within a matrix framework; redefining ADP’s total compensation strategy to support a strong performance and reward culture while driving engagement globally; experimenting with innovative approaches to leadership assessment, development and impact; working with the ADP Innovation Lab to develop enabling technology, and annually increasing the diversity of the organization and leadership.

-Prior to this, Dermot served as Executive Vice President and CHRO of Human Resources at TIAA, a Fortune 100 Company, where he served for nine years.
-During his time at TIAA he was instrumental in leading significant positive shifts in business performance and employee engagement through the design and effective deployment of talent, leadership, reward and inclusion strategies.
-He also played an important client relationship role.
-Earlier in his career, Dermot held several senior HR positions at Merrill Lynch & Co & Morgan Stanley, based in North America, Hong Kong and Japan.
+Prior to joining ADP, Dermot served as Executive Vice President and CHRO at TIAA, a Fortune 100 company where he served for nine years.
+During his tenure, Dermot was instrumental in leading significant improvements in business performance and employee engagement through the design and effective deployment of strategies focused on talent, leadership, reward and inclusion.
+He also played an important role interacting with TIAA clients.
+Earlier in his career, Dermot held senior HR positions at Merrill Lynch and Morgan Stanley, based in North America, Hong Kong and Japan.

-A native of Dublin, Ireland, he holds an undergraduate degree in finance from the Lubin School of Business at Pace University, where he is a frequent guest lecturer.
+A native of Dublin, Ireland, Dermot holds an undergraduate degree in finance from the Lubin School of Business at Pace University, where he is a frequent guest lecturer.